 Luciana experienced viral meningitis as a teenager which led to a fascination with the brain.
-She graduated from the first ever degree in Interactive Art in the UK, led by Roy Ascott, in 1996 and has since gone on to create installations and performances internationally at major venues, including The Royal Academy, The Royal Institution, Watermans Gallery in Kew, The Sage in Gateshead, The Waag Society in Amsterdam, CENART in Mexico City and The Kinetica Art Fair in London.
-She is considered a pioneering artist in her field.
+She graduated from the first ever degree in Interactive Art in the UK, led by Roy Ascott, in 1996 and has since gone on to create installations and performances internationally at major venues, including The Royal Academy, The Royal Institution, Watermans Gallery in Kew, The Sage in Gateshead, The Waag Society in Amsterdam, CENART in Mexico City & The Kinetica Art Fair in London.

-In 2007 she was funded by The Arts Council to create ‘Cyber Sleep” and the same year Luciana also co-authored and created two sound works for The Bio-Tracking Project in collaboration with Anna Dumitriu.
+In 2007 she was funded by The Arts Council to create ‘Cyber Sleep” & the same year Luciana also co-authored & created two sound works for The Bio-Tracking Project in collaboration with Anna Dumitriu.
 This was in conjunction to a visit to STEIM in The Netherlands together.
-You can read and download the paper here : Creative Uses of Virtual Sticky Notes in Art – A Critical Interrogation of The “Bio-tracking” Smart Phone Based Exhibition.
+You can read & download the paper here : Creative Uses of Virtual Sticky Notes in Art – A Critical Interrogation of The “Bio-tracking” Smart Phone Based Exhibition.

 Her pioneering brainwave music was featured in a documentary about legendary electronic musician Raymond Scott by his son.
 Luciana was a visiting research fellow in The University of Sussex from 2011-2106 for The Department of Informatics and is ‘Head of Hypnagogia in The Institute of Unnecessary Research.
 In 2012 she worked in a Symposium open to students and the general public for Arts and New Sciences inside CENART in Mexico City DF.